 As soon as they are classified as held for sale, intangible assets and property, plant and equipment are no longer amortised or depreciated and any investees recognised using the equity method are no longer equity-accounted.

 Transactions in foreign currencies are translated into the functional currency of the Group entity at the spot exchange rate on the date of the transaction.

 Monetary assets and liabilities denominated in a foreign currency on the reporting date are translated into the functional currency at the closing rate.
 Non-monetary assets and liabilities measured at fair value in a foreign currency are translated at the rate valid on the date the fair value is calculated.
-Foreign exchange differences are recognised in profit or loss for the period.
-Non-monetary items measured at historical cost in a foreign currency are not translated.
+Currency translation differences are recognised in profit or loss for the period.
+Non-monetary items measured at historical cost in a foreign currency are not trans-lated.

-For the following items, foreign exchange differences are recognised in other comprehensive income in deviation from the policy:
+For the following items, currency translation differences are recognised in other comprehensive income in deviation from the policy:

-- Available-for-sale equity instruments (except in the case of impairment, for which foreign exchange differences are reclassified from other comprehensive income into profit or loss),
+- Available-for-sale equity instruments (except in the case of impairment, for which currency translation differences are reclassified from other comprehensive income into profit or loss),

 - Financial liabilities designated as a hedge of a net investment in a foreign operation, provided the hedge is effective,